Practical Uses for Apple AirTag

 Find My Network

-AirTag uses the Find My network to leverage over 1 billion Apple users to help find your lost item.
-The AirTag works by sending out a Bluetooth signal that can be picked up by nearby devices in the Find My network.
-These devices then send the location of your missing AirTag to the iCloud, which you can see on the map in the Find My app.
+AirTag uses the Find My network, which means nearby Apple devices can help locate your lost item.
+The AirTag sends out a Bluetooth signal that nearby devices can detect, and that location gets sent back to iCloud so you can see it in the Find My app.

 Left Behind